John French, 1st Earl of Ypres

-French's most important role was as Commander-in-Chief (C-in-C) of the British Expeditionary Force (BEF) for the first year and a half of the First World War.
-He had an immediate personality clash with the French General Charles Lanrezac.
-After the British suffered heavy casualties at the battles of Mons and Le Cateau (where Smith-Dorrien made a stand contrary to French's wishes), French wanted to withdraw the BEF from the Allied line to refit and only agreed to take part in the First Battle of the Marne after a private meeting with the Secretary of State for War, Lord Kitchener, against whom he bore a grudge thereafter.
+French's most important role was as Commander-in-Chief of the British Expeditionary Force (BEF) for the first year and a half of the First World War.
+After the British suffered heavy casualties at the battles of Mons and Le Cateau, French wanted to withdraw the BEF from the Allied line to refit and only agreed to take part in the First Battle of the Marne after a private meeting with the Secretary of State for War, Lord Kitchener, against whom he bore a grudge thereafter.
 In May 1915 he leaked information about shell shortages to the press in the hope of engineering Kitchener's removal.
-By summer 1915 French's command was being increasingly criticised in London by Kitchener and other members of the government, and by Haig, Robertson and other senior generals in France.
-After the Battle of Loos, at which French's slow release of XI Corps from reserve was blamed for the failure to achieve a decisive breakthrough on the first day, H. H. Asquith, the British Prime Minister, demanded his resignation.
-He was replaced by Haig, who was formerly French's trusted subordinate and who had saved him from bankruptcy by lending him a large sum of money in 1899.
+By summer 1915 French's command was being increasingly criticised in London by Kitchener and other members of the government, and by Douglas Haig, William Robertson and other senior generals in France.
+After the Battle of Loos, at which French's slow release of XI Corps from reserve was blamed for the failure to achieve a decisive breakthrough on the first day, Prime Minister H. H. Asquith demanded his resignation.

-French was then appointed Commander-in-Chief, Home Forces for 1916–1918.
-This period saw the country running increasingly short of manpower for the Army.
-While the Third Battle of Ypres was in progress, French, as part of Lloyd George's manoeuvres to reduce the power of Haig and Robertson, submitted a paper which was critical of Haig's command record and which recommended that there be no further major offensives until the American Expeditionary Force (AEF) was present in strength.
-He then became Lord Lieutenant of Ireland in 1918, a position he held throughout much of the Irish War of Independence (1919–1922), in which his own sister was involved on the republican side.
+French was appointed Commander-in-Chief, Home Forces for 1916–1918.
+He then became Lord Lieutenant of Ireland in 1918, a position he held through much of the Irish War of Independence (1919–1922).
 During this time he published 1914, an inaccurate and much criticised volume of memoirs.